Is it truly green?

-7 types and between 30,000 to 1 million sub-types: the number of the magnificent plant-animal hybrid species - Algae.
+7 types and between 30,000 to 1 million sub-types: that's the number of the magnificent plant-animal hybrid species of Algae.
 Despite the number of available species, only a few hundred strains have been chemically examined and even fewer cultivated for industrial production of biofuels, pharmaceuticals, food, alternative materials and nutraceuticals.
 While versatile in its use cases, it has been equally challenging to scale up these applications.
-At Peak, we started exploring this space about one year ago focusing on two popular use cases of Algae - Packaging and Alternate Protein.
-It looks like the green in the material is just not focused on its color but environmental benefits as well.
-However, we are yet to completely understand the space as early stage investors.
+At Peak, we started exploring this space about one year ago focusing on two popular use cases of algae - Packaging and Alternate Protein.
 Before we take you on our journey of learning about this space, basics first!

 Algae are a diverse group of aquatic organisms that have the ability to conduct photosynthesis.
-Algae are divided into two categories - Macroalgae and Microalgae.
-Seaweeds are the most commonly known macroalgae because of their application in food in form of Nori in sushi while microalgae are commonly attributed as pond scum and the algal blooms in lakes.
+Algae are divided into two categories: macro-algae and micro-algae.
+Seaweeds are the most commonly known macro-algae, because of their application in food (in the form of Nori in sushi, for instance), while micro-algae are commonly attributed to the pond scum and algal blooms in lakes.

 Algae grows 10 times more rapidly than terrestrial plants, and less than a tenth of the land is needed to produce an equivalent amount of biomass.
 It grows on non-productive and non-arable land, so it doesn't compete with other crops for land.
 Because it doesn't require fresh water, it can be fertilized more efficiently than land crops, and you can avoid the intensive water usage, wasteful fertilizer runoff, and downstream eutrophication associated with modern agriculture.
-But above all, Algae offers a much needed quality to modern day problems - ability to sequester carbon.
-Research says 1 acre of algae can remove up to 2.7 tons per day of CO₂.
-Certain species of microalgae have also been shown to efficiently remove CO₂ in environments at a rate of 10–50 times higher than terrestrial plants.
+But above all, algae offers a much needed quality relevant to our modern day problems - it has the ability to sequester carbon.
+Research says that 1 acre of algae can remove up to 2.7 tons per day of CO₂.
+Certain species of micro-algae have also been shown to efficiently remove CO₂ in environments at a rate of 10–50 times higher than that of terrestrial plants.

 Abundant use cases

-Macro Algae is more commonly known for its use as a gelling, thickening, and stabilizing agent in food products.
+Macro-algae is more commonly known for its use as a gelling, thickening, and stabilizing agent in food products.
 Seaweeds are cultivated all over the world as a source of carrageenan, agar, and alginates.
 In countries like Korea, Japan, and China, seaweeds are directly consumed in the form of salads and soups and sometimes eaten fresh.
 Recently seaweeds powders and extracts have been used to fortify products like noodles, pasta, milk, bread, and other animal-based food products.
-Some seaweeds can contain up to 100 times more vitamins and minerals per unit dry matter than plant or animal-based foods.
+Some seaweeds can contain up to 100 times more vitamins and minerals per unit of dry matter than plant or animal-based foods.
 Several studies demonstrate that algae can be exploited for their antioxidants, antibacterial, antiviral, antidiabetic, antifungal, anti-inflammatory, immunomodulating, neuroprotective, anticoagulant, prebiotic and anticancer properties.
 Yes, that's quite a lot of benefits.

 Now that we know the basics, let’s resume with the main content - our views on Algae.